U.S. attorney general declines to comment on FIFA probe, Blatter

 A person who spoke on condition of anonymity told Reuters Blatter was one of those being investigated by U.S. prosecutors and the FBI.
 Blatter has not been charged with any wrongdoing.

-Asked if anything had been discovered that would connect suspicious payments with the planned football world cups in Russia in 2018 and Qatar in 2022, Lynch said:
+Asked if anything had been discovered that would connect suspicious payments with the planned soccer world cups in Russia in 2018 and Qatar in 2022, Lynch said:

 "The Swiss authorities do have an investigation underway and their investigation covers matters involving the World Cup awarding for 2018 and 2022, and beyond that I am not able to comment."